loustak/awi-auth-back/docs/Readme.md

 #### On success
 If your request is well made the answer will be returned in the body of the request call with a json object suchs as `{ access_token: ..., refresh_token: ... }` where the `access_token` was refreshed.

 ## Identification API Routes
 Once the user is authentified and have it's `access_token` you will be able to use it to identify him such as getting is name, promotion, rights etc...

 For each call to the API you will use the previously acquiered `access_token`.
-The token must be passed to the API trough the `Authorization` field, the field must follow this format `Bearer access_token`.
+The token must be passed to the API trough the `Authorization` field (in the HTTP header), the field must follow this format `Bearer access_token`.
 The `access_token` is valid for 5 minutes.
 If the token is no longer valid you can get a new `access_token` trough the `/oauth2/refresh` route.

 Exemple, if you want to get basics informations about the user:
 ```